 My friends supported me all throughout and I’m very lucky to have them.
 Without them, this probably wouldn’t have happened.
 I really give my thanks.
-For my teachers, they were glad to learn about my advocacy and I would also like to thank them for the help and support.
+For my teachers, they were glad to learn about my advocacy and I would also like to thank them for their help and support.
 These people are without a doubt awesome and I would like to thank them again for being proud of me 🙂

 We heard that the school trip still pushed through.
 How did you deal with that?
 Did you join it anyway?

 Yeah, it still pushed through.
 I still joined the field trip for the other destinations and for our class grade as well.
 I just didn’t watch the dolphin show.
 It was definitely heartbreaking to see, that’s why I just stayed downstairs and waited for it to finish.
 I wouldn’t have had survived this trip without my friends.
 I would like to thank them and my teachers, for the concern and care they showed.